FIFA faces lawsuit over rules banning transfer of minors

-ZURICH FIFA is facing a lawsuit in a Zurich court over regulations that ban the transfer of players under the age of 18.
+ZURICH (Reuters) - FIFA is facing a lawsuit in a Zurich court over regulations that ban the transfer of players under the age of 18.

 The case was been filed at the Zurich Commercial Court on Wednesday on behalf of a 17-year-old African player and his parents, who say that the rules make FIFA's transfer regulations unlawful.